 It served as a vital commercial highway until the introduction of the railroad to Santa Fe in 1880.
 Santa Fe was also near the end of the El Camino Real de Tierra Adentro which carried trade from Mexico City.

 The city was one of the larger cities on Historic Route 66 during its earlier alignments.
-It passed through downtown near the historic La Fonda on the Plaza Hotel.
+Route 66 passed through downtown near the Plaza and the historic La Fonda on the Plaza Hotel.

-Aligning with U.S. 85, Route 66 followed the corridor of the old Santa Fe Trail and its successor, the Santa Fe Railroad, and passed through the villages of Tecolote, Bernal, San Jose, Rowe and Pecos.
+From Romeroville, Route 66 followed the corridor of the old Santa Fe Trail and the Santa Fe Railway, and passed through the villages of Tecolote, Bernal, San Jose, the railroad town of Rowe and Pecos.

 Route 66 alignment in central New Mexico in 1926 and post-1937